Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Introduction

 \section{Introduction}

 The discovery of the 125~GeV Higgs boson~\cite{ATLAS:2012yve,CMS:2012qbp} has firmly established the mechanism of electroweak symmetry breaking within the Standard Model (SM), yet it has simultaneously intensified the search for new scalar dynamics.
-A compelling motivation for this search arises from the observed matter--antimatter asymmetry of the Universe~\cite{Planck:2015fie}, whose dynamical generation requires the three Sakharov conditions: baryon number violation, C and CP violation, and a departure from thermal equilibrium~\cite{Sakharov:1967dj}.
+A compelling motivation for this search arises from the observed matter--antimatter asymmetry of the Universe~\cite{Planck:2015fie}, whose dynamical generation requires the three Sakharov conditions: baryon number violation, C and CP violation (CPV), and a departure from thermal equilibrium~\cite{Sakharov:1967dj}.

 While the SM satisfies these conditions in principle, it fails in two critical aspects.
 First, for a 125~GeV Higgs boson, the electroweak phase transition is a smooth crossover~\cite{Huet:1994jb,Kajantie:1996mn,Csikor:1998eu}, failing to provide the required departure from thermal equilibrium.
-Second, the CP violation arising from the Cabibbo--Kobayashi--Maskawa (CKM) matrix is far too small---by roughly ten orders of magnitude---to account for the observed baryon-to-photon ratio~\cite{Gavela:1993ts,Gavela:1994ds,Gavela:1994dt}.
-These shortcomings point to the necessity of new sources of CP violation and additional scalar degrees of freedom near the electroweak scale, making extended Higgs sectors with intrinsic CP violation a particularly attractive and well-motivated framework for electroweak baryogenesis.
+Second, the CPV arising from the Cabibbo--Kobayashi--Maskawa (CKM) matrix is far too small---by roughly ten orders of magnitude---to account for the observed baryon-to-photon ratio~\cite{Gavela:1993ts,Gavela:1994ds,Gavela:1994dt}.
+These shortcomings point to the necessity of new sources of CPV and additional scalar degrees of freedom near the electroweak scale, making extended Higgs sectors with intrinsic CPV a particularly attractive and well-motivated framework for electroweak baryogenesis.